microsoft/SymCrypt-OpenSSL/README.md

 ## Algorithms that will be routed to a FIPS certifiable SymCrypt module with this version

 The following list is not necessarily exhaustive, and will be updated as more functionality is added to SCOSSL.
 Note that just because an algorithm is FIPS certifiable, does not mean it is recommended for use.
-SSH-KDF implementation will only be built if OpenSSL supports it.
-This will also require OpenSSL source code as part of the build process.
+SSH-KDF implementation is disabled by default and can be enabled by adding `-DSCOSSL_SSHKDF=1` argument to CMake.
+This algorithm also requires OpenSSL source code in the build process.

  + Key derivation
    + HKDF (SHA1, SHA2-256, SHA2-384, SHA2-512)